epinczinger/phaser3-game/README.md

 Implementation of an Endless game built with [Phaser 3](https://phaser.io/phaser3) framework.

-On this project, I've built a platform game where your player, a skategirl, has to avoid obstacles while collecting beers to gain points.
-Also Local storage was used to store the username, and Leaderboard API is used to track the highest scores.
+On this project, I've built an easy-play platform game where your player, a rebel skate girl, has to avoid the police and the obstacles while collecting beers to gain points.
+There are some standard tricks you can do while combining arrow keyboards.
+Local storage was used to store the username, and Leaderboard API is used to track the highest scores.

 ![screenshot](./assets/screenshot.png)

 ### How to Play

-You can move the player using LEFT or RIGHT arrow keys and use UP arrow key for jumping.
+You can move the player using LEFT or RIGHT arrow keys and use the UP arrow key for jumping.

 ## Built With